 489 Calories | 13 Smart Points

 So, we all know that we need to eat more fish, right?
 So why don’t we?
-Why are we more likely to reach for the chicken in the supermarket than the fish?
+Why are we more likely to reach for the chicken in the supermarket?
+Why not fish?
 These are the questions that I asked myself when I started creating this recipe for pan roasted cod with the prosciutto and fennel.

 As I asked the non chef people I know, the same issue kept coming up.
-Many people are nervous to cook fish for fear of doing it wrong and the fish coming out dry and inedible.
+Many people are nervous to cook fish for fear of doing it wrong.
+Fear of the fish coming out dry and inedible.
 So, I’ve got some fish cooking tips, as well as this awesome pan roasted cod recipe today.

 Firstly, the fish cooking tips.